n0rad/terraform-provider-ignition/website/docs/d/luks.html.md

 * `device` - (Required) The absolute path to the device.
 Devices are typically referenced by the /dev/disk/by-* symlinks.

+* `discard` - (Optional) Whether to issue discard commands to the underlying block device when blocks are freed.
+Enabling this improves performance and device longevity on SSDs and space utilization on thinly provisioned SAN devices, but leaks information about which disk blocks contain data.
+If omitted, it defaults to false.

 * `label` - (Optional) The label of the luks device.

 * `open_options` - (Optional) Any additional options to be passed to cryptsetup luksOpen.
 Supported options will be persistently written to the luks volume.